-UK weather: heat health alert issued ahead of heatwave
+UK weather: Heat health alert issued ahead of heatwave

 Scientists warn that the likelihood of droughts occurring is becoming higher due to climate change, driven by greenhouse gas emissions from burning fossil fuels and other human activities.

-Climate change is also making heatwaves more intense, frequent and likely - with last month’s record temperatures made at least 10 times more likely because of global warming, and “virtually impossible” without it, research shows.
+The climate crisis is also making heatwaves more intense, frequent and likely - with last month’s record temperatures made at least 10 times more likely because of global warming, and “virtually impossible” without it, research shows.

 Additional reporting by PA